alphagov/govuk-design-guide/docs/frontend-templates/completed-transaction.md

       false
   2:
     # Both title and link are REQUIRED in order for this information to render on the page.
-    title: Give feedback on Check if a vehicle is taxed
+    title: 'Give feedback on Check if a vehicle is taxed'
     link: https://www.gov.uk/done/check-vehicle-tax
     welsh:
       # Options on whether the webpage using this frontend template is in Welsh: